chrisiaSi/GettingCleaningDataCoursera/README.md

 Adding more descriptive names to the variables Replacing "t" with time, "f" with frequency, "acc" with accelaration, "mag" with magnitude

-Saving the Tidy data into a file called "uciHarTidyData.txt" excluding the header

 From the tidy data set in previous step, create a new independent tidy data set with the average of each variable for each activity and each subject.

+Saving the Tidy data into a file called "uciHarTidyDataAvg.txt" excluding the header